lyngon/redgrease/docs/source/executing.rst

 If the function is importing and using any RedGrease construct from the ``redgrease`` package, then when calling :meth:`redgrease.Gears.pyexecute` method, the ``enforce_redgrease`` must be set in order to ensure that the package is installed on the RedisGears runtime.

-In most cases you would just set it to ``True`` to get the latest stable RedGrease runtime package, but you may specify a specific version or even redpository.
+In most cases you would just set it to ``True`` to get the latest stable RedGrease runtime package, but you may specify a specific version or even repository.

 A notable special case is when functions in the script are only importing RedGrease modules that do not require any 3rd party dependencies (see list in the :ref:`adv_extras` section).
 If this is the case then you may want to set ``enforce_redgrease="redgrease"`` (without the extras `"[runtime]"`), when calling :meth:`redgrease.Gears.pyexecute`, as this is a version of redgrease without any external dependencies.

 Another case is when you are only using explicitly imported :ref:`runtime` (e.g. ``from redgrease.runtime import GB, logs, execute``) , and nothing else, as you in this case do not need any version of RedGrease on your RedisGears server runtime.
 In this case you can actually set ``enforce_redgrease=False``.

-More details about the various runtime installation options, which modules and functions are impacted, as well as the respective 3rd party dependecies can be found in the :ref:`adv_extras` sectoin.
+More details about the various runtime installation options, which modules and functions are impacted, as well as the respective 3rd party dependencies can be found in the :ref:`adv_extras` section.

 ..
 Note::

-    By default all Gear functions run in a shared runtime environment, and as a consequence all requirements / dependencies from differnt Gear functions are all installed in the same Python enviornment.
+    By default all Gear functions run in a shared runtime environment, and as a consequence all requirements / dependencies from different Gear functions are all installed in the same Python environment.

 .. _exe_gear_function_obj: